As seen on:

 Central America became our new home over the following year as we bounced around from place to place, hanging out, learning Spanish and studying the Mayan culture.
 We managed to fit in a whole bunch of fun adventures, from scuba diving in Mexico’s cenotes to trekking to El Mirador.

 At some point we found ourselves crewing on a catamaran and learning to sail as well.
 A freak storm off the coast of Nicaragua forced us to abandon that dream and we set back off to Honduras, where we were quickly detained under suspicion of being drug smugglers.
 Once we were released we decided to abandon the sailing life.
-On the day we left the yacht we met some backpackers on a bus in San Pedro Sula, who convinced us to travel with them, and our plans changed once again.
+On the day we left the yacht we met some backpackers on a bus in San Pedro Sula who convinced us to travel with them, and our plans changed once again.

-When we weren’t breaking world records with our one backpacker friends, having wheelchair races, slacklining in Mayan temples and hitchhiking between remote villages, we could be found eating mangos, sleeping in hammocks on the beach in Mexico and smoking cigars in Cuba.
+When we weren’t breaking world records with our backpacker friends, having wheelchair races, slacklining in Mayan temples and hitchhiking between remote villages, we could be found eating mangos, sleeping in hammocks on the beach in Mexico and smoking cigars in Cuba.

 On a bus in Yucatan one day Alesha told me that she wanted to go to Africa, so we started making plans to backpack around the continent.
 Later that night we were drinking some cervezas and the idea kept growing, more countries kept getting added to the list, until we finally settled on travelling from Cape Town to Thailand without taking a single flight.